 Louise Bourgeois: The Spider, the Mistress, and the Tangerine

-This iconic documentary presents an intimate peek into the life of an artist.
-It was made and distributed by Zeitgeist films in 2010 just two years before the artist’s death.
-The film sheds light on her inspirations by exposing audiences to the most intimate aspects of her process, viewers are introduced to her spectacular home studio space, haunting past, and unparalleled flare for story-telling (plus, an assortment of very exciting outfit choices).
+This iconic documentary presents an intimate glimpse into the day-to-day life of an artist.
+Produced and distributed by Zeitgeist Films, the piece was released just two years before Bourgeois’ death.
+The film sheds light on her inspirations, exposing audiences to the most intimate elements of her process.
+Viewers explore her spectacular home studio space, her haunting past, and her unparalleled flare for story-telling.

 Finding Vivian Maier